suitendaal/finalProject/PROCESS.md

 # Day 7

 Found a solution to the problem of day 5 and 6.
 When a user saves his recording a directory is created with a name chosen by the user.
 All of the samples are copied to this directory.

+# Day 8

+Made some dialogframes.
+The one for the seekbar for playing audio does not work yet.